The Largest Third-Party Administrators

 Third-party administrators (TPAs) provide claims administrative services to businesses.
 Many serve mid-sized or large companies that have opted to self-insure a portion of their liability, commercial property, or workers compensation risks.
 They may also administer claims on behalf of businesses that have self-funded their health, dental or other benefit plans.
 TPAs range in size from very small to very large companies.
 The 10 largest TPAs are listed in the table below.

 10 Largest Third-Party Administrators

-The following list is based on data provided by Business Insurance, an insurance news and information publication.
-The TPAs are ranked in descending order according to annual revenue (in U.S. dollars).
+The revenues cited in the following list are derived from data published by Business Insurance, an insurance news and information publication.
+The TPAs are ranked in descending order according to gross revenue (in U.S. dollars) generated in 2017.

 |2||Crawford & Co./ Broadspire||Atlanta, GA||Multiline||1.1 BN|

 The services provided by a TPA depend on the company's size and complexity.
 A small TPA may provide only claims processing services for one line of business, such as workers compensation.

 Many large TPAs offer administrative services for several types of claims.
 For instance, Gallagher Bassett can administer six types of claims (according to the company's website) including auto liability, professional liability, and medical malpractice.
 Gallagher Bassett is a subsidiary of Arthur J. Gallagher, a large insurance broker.
 Three TPAs on the top ten list provide administrative services for employee benefit claims only.
 They are UMR, Mertain Health, and CoreSource.

 Many TPAs provide a variety of services besides claims administration.
 Here are some areas in which a TPA might provide assistance: